scott-22/algorithm-reference/README.md

 #### \*EXACT-0-1-KNAPSACK*
 What if the problem instead asked for the knapsack to be filled exactly to capacity, even if it meant decreasing the value?
 The modification is actually exceedingly simple: we simply initialize the array to store negative infinity as the max value for each weight, except for 0.
 Then, we simply perform the knapsack algorithm as usual.
 It’s not difficult to see why this works.

+#### \*UNLIMITED-KNAPSACK*
+A common variant is where we have potentially infinite of each object, with the rest of the conditions being identical.
+How do we solve the problem this time?
+Let’s write out a DP transition: again, we can either take each object or not, and we look at all the objects one at a time.
+However, when we take an object, we don’t necessarily decrease the number of objects we look at, since we could take the same object again.
+This leads to the following transition (with the same variables as above):
+_maxV(w, i) = max(maxV(w, i-1), vi+maxV(w-wi, i))_
+Note the only difference is we have _i_ rather than _i-1_ at the end.
+And, to solve the problem we use largely the same approach: we can store the max value for all weights up to _W_, but move from the beginning instead of from the end (since we need to access values of the current row, not of the previous row).

+#### \*LIMITED-KNAPSACK*
+Yet another common variation is where we have a finite amount _k_ of each type of object, with the same constraints.